hakyimlab/archived-web-lab-notes/content/post/2022-05-17-how-to-open-jupyter-notebook-on-cri-or-rcc/index.md

 This is a workflow to show how to open jupyter notebook on CRI or RCC.
 There are some detailed instructions here, [CRI's instructions](https://rcc.uchicago.edu/docs/software/environments/python/index.html) and [More general instructions](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/)

+> If you want to highligh some text

 ### Remote side
 Make sure you've installed the required Python modules and packages.